© 2020 by Kendra Healing Arts

 online or face to face

-Canberra Trauma Sensitive Yoga Courses on Monday and Friday are held at
+Canberra Trauma Sensitive Yoga Courses on Monday in Phillip, and Wednesday and Friday in Kingston.

 All classes will be live-streamed (except Sat) and some available in The PRACTICE PORTAL Class Library.